walterhiggins/WMPJS/README.md

     js console.log( 5 + 9 );

 You should see '14' appear in your server window.
-The expression `5 + 9` is the parameter you gave to *console.log* and the *console.log* function just printed the resulting value.
-An important point: console.log did not do the math, that was done just before the function was called so the parameter which *console.log* received was 14.
-It had no knowledge of the math that was done before it was called - console.log only saw 14, it did not see `5 + 9`.
-The *console.log* function is commonly used for *logging*.
-Logging is the practice of printing output to screen usually for the purpose of debugging or better understanding your code's behaviour.
+The expression `5 + 9` is the parameter you gave to the *console.log()* function which just printed the resulting value.
+An important point: the *console.log()* function did not do the math, that was done just before the function was called so the parameter which *console.log()* received was 14.
+The *console.log()* function is commonly used for *logging*.
+Logging is the practice of printing output to screen; usually for the purpose of debugging or better understanding your code's behaviour.

 Just as *console.log* and many other functions can take parameters, we can write our own functions so that they take parameters when they are called.
 Let's take a look at a slightly modified version of the code from the previous chapter.
 You don't have to type this code, I just want to highlight some changes: